Corona maker Constellation looking to offload some wine brands

 Reuters reported in October that Constellation was looking to sell some of its U.S.-based wine brands, in a deal that could be worth more than $3 billion.

-The company also said on Wednesday it expects its earnings per share to rise at a rate of 10 percent over the next three years.
-(Reporting by Uday Sampath in Bengaluru; Editing by Shounak Dasgupta)
+The company also said it expects its earnings per share to rise at a rate of 10 percent over the next three years.